 Retirement benefits fulfill an important role within our overall executive compensation objective by providing a financial security component which promotes retention.
+However, our executives do not receive any retirement benefits that are not generally available to our other full-time employees.
 We maintain a 401(k) plan, a tax-qualified defined contribution retirement plan, in which our named executive officers are eligible to participate, along with a substantial majority of our employees.
 Effective January 1, 2006, we implemented a discretionary match of up to 2% of employee contributions.
 We do not maintain any excess benefit plans, defined benefit or pension plans, or any deferred compensation plans.